-In the event that the book is hard to find, students should note that they must purchase the book as student accessibility services will need to cut off the binding of the book and scan the text.
+In the event that the book is hard to find, students should note that they must purchase the book as ODA will need to cut off the binding of the book and scan the text.
 Although the book is generally rebound, it will not be in a condition that it can be sold back.

-Students requesting accessible technologies (such as for reading and writing) based on disability should contact Student Accessibility Services.
-The determination of need and the appropriateness of specific software programs and other accessible technologies is made on an individual basis in consultation with student accessibility services staff.
+Students requesting accessible technologies (such as for reading and writing) based on disability should contact ODA.
+The determination of need and the appropriateness of specific software programs and other accessible technologies is made on an individual basis in consultation with ODA staff.

 Training on certain accessible technologies is available for qualified students on the basis of need.

-Note-taking services are coordinated through Student Accessibility Services and are available only to students who are registered with our office and have a demonstrated need for such services.
+Note-taking services are coordinated through the ODA and are available only to students who are registered with our office and have a demonstrated need for such services.

-If you are a student with a diagnosed disability and believe that note-taking services may be appropriate to your needs, contact Student Accessibility Services as soon as possible.
+If you are a student with a diagnosed disability and believe that note-taking services may be appropriate to your needs, contact ODA as soon as possible.

-Students with disabilities may request an appointment with Student Accessibility Services staff at any time.
-These meetings may be used to discuss accommodations, to address specific questions or concerns, or to help connect the student to other resources within the Center for Student Success and at Oberlin College.
+Students with disabilities may request an appointment with ODA staff at any time.
+These meetings may be used to discuss accommodations, to address specific questions or concerns, or to help connect the student to other resources within Oberlin College and Conservatory.